pgspider/sqlite_fdw/GIS.md

 This allows to have in PostgreSQL PostGIS compatible `bytea` data easy convertable to PostGIS storage format.

-PostgGIS and SpatiaLite vector data formats
+PostGIS and SpatiaLite vector data formats
 -------------------------------------------

 Vector GIS data in PostGIS can be stored in a columns with `geography` or `geometry`